-The author's reflections on his fituation-Is deceived by a promise of being delivered-His despair at sailing for the West Indies-Arrives at Montserrat, where he is sold to Mr. King-Various interesting instances of oppression, cruelty, and extortion, which the author saw practised upon the slaves in the West Indies during his captivity from the year 1763 to 1766-Address on it to the planters.
-Thus, at the moment I expected all my toils to end, was I plunged, as I supposed, in a new slavery; in comparison of which all my service hitherto had been perfect freedom; and whose horrors, always present to my mind, now rushed on it with tenfold aggravation.
-I wept very bitterly for some time: and began to think that I must have done [811] done something to displease the Lord, that he thus punished me so severely.
-This filled me with painful reflections on my past conduct; I recollected that on the morning of our arrival at Deptford I had rashly sworn that as foon as we reached London I would fpend the day in rambling and fport.
-My conscience fmote me for this unguarded expression: I felt that the Lord was able to disappoint me in all things, and immediately confidered my present situation as a judgment of Heaven on account of my prefumption in fwearing: I therefore, with contrition of heart, acknowledged my transgression to God, and poured out my foul before him with unfeigned repentance, and with earnest supplications I befought him not to abandon me in my distress, nor cast me from his mercy for ever. little time my grief, spent with its own violence, began to subside; and after the first confusion of my thoughts was over I reflected with more calmness on my present condition: I confidered that trials and disappointments are fometimes for our good, and I thought God might perhaps have permitted this in order to teach me wisdom and resignation: for he had hitherto shadowed me with the wings of his mercy, and by his invisible but powerful hand brought me the way I knew not.
-These restections gave me a little comfort, and I rose at last from the deck with dejection and sorrow in my countenance, yet mixed with some faint hope that the Lord would appear for my deliverance.
+The author's reflections on his situation. - Is deceived by a promise of being delivered. - His despair at sailing for the West Indies. - Arrives at Montserrat, where he sold to Mr. King. - Various interesting suffences of oppression, crucking and extortion, subich the author saw practised upon the slaves in the West-Indies during his captivity, from the year, 1763 to 1766. - Address on the the planters. end in the comment despected all my toils to end was leplunged, as I supposed, in a now illavery: his comparison of which all my lervice hitherto had been perfect freedom sand whose horrors, always present to my mind, now rusted on it with tenfold aggravation.
+I lawer very bitterly for some time; and began to think that I must have ton done something to displease the Lord, that he thus punished me so severely.
+This filled me with painful reflections on my past conduct; I recollected that on the morning of our arrival at Deptford I had rashly sworn that as foon as we reached London I would frend the night in rambling and fport.
+My conscience fmote me for this unguarded expression: I felt that the Lord was able to disappoint me in all things, and immediately confidered my present situation as a judgment of Heaven on account of my prefumption in Iwearing: I therefore, with contrition of heart, acknowledged my transgression to God, and poured out my foul before him with unfeigned repentance, and with earnest supplications I befought him not to abandon me in my diffress, nor cast me from his mercy for ever.
+In a little time my grief, spent with its own violence, began so Abbilde wand after the first confusion of my thoughts was over, I reflected with more calmnels on my prefent condition: I confidered that trigis and disappointments are dominimes for que good, and I thought God might perhaps have permitted this vin order to seath me wildom and relignation? for he had hitherto shadowed me with the wings of his mercy, and by his invisible but powerful hand brought me the way I knew · · · ib 3 ↔ not [119] not.
+These restections gave me a little comfort, and I arose at last from the deck with dejection and sorrow in my countenance, yet mixed with some faint hope that the Lord would appear for my deliverance.